 According to the American Kennel Club, a dog should never be left alone in a car—with no exceptions.
-Not only will your dog miss you but, according to Bright Side, the temperature inside cars increases rapidly regardless of whether or not the car is parked directly in sunlight, and dogs overheat extremely easily!
+Not only will your dog miss you but, the temperature inside cars increases rapidly regardless of whether or not the car is parked directly in sunlight, and dogs overheat extremely easily!

-According to a study from 2017, dogs raise their eyebrows (to make “puppy eyes”) and make other dramatic facial expressions when they know humans are watching.
+According to a study from 2017, dogs raise their eyebrows to give “puppy eyes” and make other dramatic facial expressions when they know humans are watching.
 Shelter dogs have learned this trick, too; pups who employ the puppy eyes trick tend to get adopted more quickly than dogs that show other behaviors, like wagging their tails.

 That feeling of happiness you get while watching a bunch of puppies fall all over each other is genuine.
 Studies have found that spending time with dogs, especially in high-stress situations, can ease tension in humans.
 They can also lower your blood pressure (and they like going on walks, which helps you, too).

 8. One of the most expensive dog breeds has been popular since the Renaissance.